All in-person training must wear a mask

 NOTE: Course offering depends on a minimal number of participants (6 - 12 max) or it will be postponed until a later date.

-The registration deadline is APRIL 2022.
+The registration deadline is April 2025.

-Presented by Emergency Preparedness “FIRST” & Larry land Adventures
+Presented by Emergency Preparedness “FIRST” & Larry Land Adventures

-mike@epf1st.com office 705-652-0785, cell 704-991-0785
+sog22@hotmail.com Office 705-652-0785, cell 705-991-0785

-This is our Barefoot Doctor course.
+This is our first Responder, Barefoot Doctor course.

 Review of Initial Assessments

-BLS CPR/AED/O2 administration
+BLS Leval C CPR/AED/O2 administration

 DOTS